PiSSA: Principal Singular Values and Singular Vectors Adaptation of Large Language Models: Experiments

 In this section, we first compare the initial quantization error reduction ratio of PiSSA, QLoRA, and LoftQ.
 This ratio is defined as $(1-\frac{||W-(nf4(W^{'})+AB)||_*}{||W-nf4(W)||_*})\times 100\%$, measuring the relative error decrease achieved by each mehod compared to directly quantizing the base model.
 The partial results are presented in Table \ref{tab:quant_error_of_loftq_and_pissa}, and the complete results can be found in Table \ref{appendix_tab:quant_error_of_loftq_and_pissa} in Appendix~\ref{appendix_sec:quant_error_of_loftq_and_pissa_table}.

 In Table~\ref{tab:quant_error_of_loftq_and_pissa}, PiSSA reduces the quantization error by about 20\% compared to directly quantizing the base model.
 The reduction is more significant for lower-rank matrices.
-For instance, in the LLaMA-3-70B~\cite{llama3modelcard}, all ``Key'' projection layers see a reduction of 49\%.
+For instance, in the LLaMA-3-70B~\cite{dubey2024llama}, all ``Key'' projection layers see a reduction of 49\%.
 The results in Table \ref{tab:quant_error_of_loftq_and_pissa} validate that QLoRA, discussed in Section \ref{sec:qpissa}, does not reduce quantization error.
 In contrast, PiSSA significantly outperforms LoftQ in reducing quantization error, as further discussed in Appendix \ref{appendix_sec:quantization_error_qlora_loftq_qpissa}.

-Besides reducing the quantization error, we expect QPiSSA to also converge faster than QLoRA and LoftQ.
-We train LLaMA 3-8B with LoRA/QLoRA, PiSSA/QPiSSA, LoftQ, and full fine-tuning on MetaMathQA-395K for 3 epochs and record the loss, grad norm, and accuracy on GSM8K.
+The difference between QPiSSA and PiSSA is the quantization of the residual model to 4 bits.
+As introduced in Section~\ref{sec:qpissa}, the residual model has less influence on the optimal direction compared with the principal adapter, which is the same in both QPiSSA and PiSSA.
+Therefore, besides reducing the quantization error, we expect QPiSSA to also converge faster than QLoRA and LoftQ.
+We train LLaMA 3-8B using LoRA/QLoRA, PiSSA/QPiSSA, LoftQ, and full fine-tuning on MetaMathQA-395K for 3 epochs, recording the loss, gradient norm, and accuracy on GSM8K, as shown in Figure~\ref{fig:qpissa_converge_fast}.

 According to Figure~\ref{fig:qpissa_converge_fast}, QPiSSA's loss reduction speed in the first 100 steps is even faster than PiSSA and full fine-tuning.
 Although LoftQ can reduce the quantization error, its loss convergence speed is not faster than LoRA and QLoRA, indicating that QPiSSA's ability to reduce the quantization error and its fast convergence might also be orthogonal capabilities.
 After sufficient training, QPiSSA's loss is also much lower than that of LoRA/QLoRA and LoftQ.
 The grad norm is significantly larger than those of LoRA/QLoRA and LoftQ.
 In terms of fine-tuning performance, QPiSSA's accuracy is higher than that of QLoRA and LoftQ and even better than that of full-precision LoRA.